 I’m an inveterately curious person.
 There’s little I like more than learning how to do something new.
 Over the past decade or so, I’ve developed an amateur interest in design, and have developed my skills by making things.
 Here’s a small portfolio of some of the things I’ve made.

-Sites built with WordPress:
+Sites built with a CMS:

 - Asphodel, a site which posts a weekly piece of original creative writing responding to the times in which we live.